Change Your Future With a Doctor of Nursing Practice Degree.

 - A baccalaureate degree in nursing (BSN) from a nationally-accredited nursing program and a regionally-accredited college or university earned prior to applying to the BSN to DNP program.

 - ALL APPLICANTS MUST HAVE a minimum cumulative baccalaureate grade point average (GPA) of 3.00 on a 4.00 scale.
 GPAs are reviewed based upon the total BSN GPA.
 This includes transfer courses in RN Completion programs.

 - Satisfactory completion of a course in undergraduate statistics (grade C or better) at the time of application.

 - An unencumbered US RN license in all states of practice.

 - Complete application file.

 - Non-native speakers of English must meet English proficiency requirements as established by the USI Center for International Programs.

-- Submit an online application, a $40 application fee, and three references with contact information.
+- Submit an online application and a $40 application fee.

 - Upload a current professional resume or curriculum vitae to your application account.